silverstripe/silverstripe-lessons-v4/__tutorials/Lesson-14.md

 #### Adding navigational state

-We're still missing the "current" state for the region.
+We're still missing the `current` state for the region.
 That's because the method `$LinkingMode` doesn't exist on a `DataObject` by default, so we need to write our own.

 ***app/src/Region.php***
 ```php